makeruniverse/docs/docs/tools/tools.md

 Our Studio Workstation allows for professional [photo shootings](tools.md/#canon-slrt-photoshootings) and [video recordings](tools.md/#video-recordings) as well as [podcast recordings](tools.md/#podcasting).

+???
+"How to get access"

+    The studio is available and can be used without prior registrations.
+We can support you in setting up the space for a professional shooting.
+Our colleague [Markus Wutzlhofer](../team/team.md) is managing the studio and can help you.

 ### Canon SLRT Photoshooting

 ### Video Recordings